-In 2018, the education system in Egypt, from pre-primary to secondary schools, enrolled around 19.4 million students, with a net enrolment of 97% (primary) and 81% (secondary)4.
-Based on the Ministry of Education data, 7-10% of students enrolled in the education system in 2013 have disabilities, ranging from intellectual disabilities to visual and hearing impairments.
-In 2016, however, the Ministry reported that only 38,135 students with disabilities were enrolled in the education system5, corresponding to less than 0.19% of the overall number of students enrolled.
-This is a disproportionately low and shocking statistic, given the estimation that 15% of the world's population has a disability.
+The education system in Egypt, from preprimary to secondary schools, enrolls around 25 million students, with a net enrolment of 100% (primary) and 58% (secondary).4 Based on the Ministry of Education data, 7-10% of students enrolled in the education system in 2013 have disabilities, ranging from intellectual disabilities to visual and hearing impairments.
+In 2016, however, the Ministry reported that only 38,135 students with disabilities were enrolled in the education system,5 corresponding to less than 0.19% of the overall number of students enrolled.
+This is a disproportionately low and shocking statistic, given the estimation that 16% of the world's population has a disability.
+Furthermore, UN Economic and Social Commission for Western ASIA (ESCWA) (2020) reports that the school attendance rate of children with disabilities aged 6-9 in Egypt is at 52%, compared to 39% of children with disabilities aged 10-14.6

-On a more positive note, according to UNHCR6, 86% of refugee children aged 6-17 were attending school (public, community, or private school).
+On a more positive note, according to the United Nations High Commissioner for Refugees (UNHCR),7 86% of refugee children aged 6-17 were attending school (public, community, or private school).
 Attendance rates were highest among Sudanese, Syrian, South Sudanese, and Iraqi refugees.
 Information on access to schools for refugee children with disabilities is not available but is likely to be much lower.
 It is well known that restrictions to access and pursue education are more significant when multiple discrimination factors, like disability and migratory status intersect.